equinor/radix-public-site/public-site/docs/src/guides/jobs/configure-jobs.md

 ### timeLimitSeconds

-The maximum running time for a job can be sent in the request body to the job scheduler as a JSON document with an element named `timeLimitSeconds`.
+The maximum running time for a job can be sent in the request body to the job manager as a JSON document with an element named `timeLimitSeconds`.

 The etl job in the example above has `timeLimitSeconds` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#timelimitseconds).
-If a new job is sent to the job scheduler without an element `timeLimitSeconds`, it will default to the value specified in radixconfig.yaml.
+If a new job is sent to the job manager without an element `timeLimitSeconds`, it will default to the value specified in radixconfig.yaml.
 If no value is specified in radixconfig.yaml, it will default to 43200 (12 hours).

 ### backoffLimit

-The maximum number of restarts if the job fails can be sent in the request body to the job scheduler as a JSON document with an element named `backoffLimit`.
+The maximum number of restarts if the job fails can be sent in the request body to the job manager as a JSON document with an element named `backoffLimit`.

 The etl job in the example above has `backoffLimit` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#backofflimit).
-If a new job is sent to the job scheduler without an element `backoffLimit`, it will default to the value specified in radixconfig.yaml.
+If a new job is sent to the job manager without an element `backoffLimit`, it will default to the value specified in radixconfig.yaml.